How our young soldiers can get the financial help they need

 The reason why credit unions work for their members is because they are OWNED by their members, meaning that they can offer competitive rates of interest on savings and loan products as there are no third-party shareholders to whom profits must be distributed.
 Credit unions are also able to offer safe and sustainable loans to their members, with deposits protected by the Financial Services Compensation Scheme.

-So whether you’re in the armed forces or a civilian, contact your local credit union and you might be surprised at how much they can help you get on the straight and narrow.
+So whether you’re in the armed forces or a civilian, contact your local credit union and you might be surprised at how much they can help you get back on track.